smita3199/Implementation-of-Neural-Style-Transfer-in-Keras/README.md

 # Implementation-of-Neural-Style-Transfer-in-Keras

-Neural Style Transfer (NST) is an optimization technique used to take two images - a content image and a style reference image and blend them together so the output image looks like the content image, but painted in the style of the style reference image.
+Neural Style Transfer (NST) is an optimization technique used to take two images: a content image and a style reference image and blend them together so the output image looks like the content image, but painted in the style of the style reference image.

 Here, a pretrained VGG19 model is used to perform style transfer using the Keras framework.
-The style transfer is achieved through the optimization of a loss function that has 3 components - style loss, content loss and total variation loss.
+The style transfer is achieved through the optimization of a loss function that has 3 components: style loss, content loss and total variation loss.

 &nbsp;